yfletberliac/MERL/README.md

 # MERL: Multi-Head Reinforcement Learning
-This repository is the official implementation of [MERL](https://arxiv.org/abs/1909.11939).
+This repository is the official implementation of [MERL: Multi-Head Reinforcement Learning](https://arxiv.org/abs/1909.11939) accepted at the Deep Reinforcement Learning Workshop at NeurIPS 2019.

 ## Prerequisites
 MERL requires python3 (>=3.5).